Rebzzel/kiero/README.md

   // or
   if (kiero::init(kiero::RenderType::Auto) == kiero::Status::Success)
   {
+    // If you are using RenderType::Auto, you can check
+    // whether the desired type is being used using kiero::getRenderType function if (kiero::getRenderType() != kiero::RenderType::D3D9)
+    {
+      return 2;
+    }

     // define KIERO_USE_MINHOOK must be 1
     // the index of the required function can be found in the METHODSTABLE.txt kiero::bind(42, (void**)&oEndScene, hkEndScene);

     // If you just need to get the function address you can use the kiero::getMethodsTable function oEndScene = (EndScene)kiero::getMethodsTable()[42];

+    return 1;
   }

   return 0;